What can we help you with?

 - Name*: Enter the name of the report.

-- Dashboard Control Name: When used as a control on a dashboard, this is the default name of the control.
+- Dashboard Panel Name: When used as a panel on a dashboard, this is the default name of the panel.
 Leave blank to use the report name.

 - Icon*: Select an icon to represent the report.